I’ve created a gorgeous printable PDF of these instructions along with an original design for Canadian Juliet socks! Here is the link to find it:

 Here is the link to find them:

 Size: Ladies medium

-~300 yards fingerling weight sock yarn, pictured here is Opal sock yarn in colour 625, Winterbild.
+~300 yards fingerling weight sock yarn, pictured in the top photo is Opal sock yarn in colour 625, Winterbild.
 I also like Cascade Heritage Sock Yarn, it comes in gorgeous colours and is washable.

 January 2017 update: Addi no longer makes this needle, I think they are repackaging and calling it an 8″ (CONFUSING).
 ChiaGoo has an alternative.
 ChiaGoo calls it a 9 inch circular.
 Look for size 1 or 2.